React Refs Management Guide

 container: HTMLDivElement;

-function useMousePositionUpdater() {
+function useMouseTracking() {

-const cursor = useMousePositionRef('cursor');
+const cursor = useMouseRef('cursor');

-const updatePosition = useCallback((position: MousePosition) => {
+const updatePosition = useCallback((x: number, y: number) => {

-// Direct DOM manipulation - zero React re-renders!
+// ✅ Direct DOM manipulation - zero React re-renders

 if (cursor.target) {

-cursor.target.style.transform = `translate3d(${position.x}px, ${position.y}px, 0)`;
+cursor.target.style.transform = `translate3d(${x}px, ${y}px, 0)`;

 }